yui-mhcp/text_to_speech/README.md

 ### Demonstration

-You can find a demonstration on [this link](https://colab.research.google.com/drive/18odkKiBl8sm4Ba9S3TM1V128uO9HbDn0?usp=sharing) running on [Google Colab](https://colab.research.google.com/)
+A [Google Colab](https://colab.research.google.com) demo is available [at this link](https://colab.research.google.com/drive/18odkKiBl8sm4Ba9S3TM1V128uO9HbDn0?usp=sharing) !

-You can also find some audio generated in `example_outputs/` or directly in the notebooks.
+You can also find some audio generated in `example_outputs/`, or directly in the Colab notebook ;)

 ### Installation and usage